First Positronium Lifetime Imaging using $^{52}$Mn and $^{55}$Co with a plastic-based PET scanner: Methods

 In each experiment, four different samples were examined: human adipose tissue, human cardiac myxoma tissue, and two Certified Reference Materials (CRMs) of fused silica and polycarbonate with known oPs lifetime.
 The CRMs were purchased from the National Institute of Advanced Industrial Science and Technology (AIST) in Tokyo, Japan.
 The adipose and myxoma tissues were selected as representative of human fatty tissue and tumor tissue, whereas the fused silica and polycarbonate CRMs served as reference materials with well-characterized oPs lifetime for calibration and for validating the stability of the measurement.

 Cardiac myxoma and adipose tissue samples were obtained from a patient at John Paul II Hospital in Kraków, Poland, under bioethical consent number 1072.6120.123.2017.
 These tissues were previously used to demonstrate the first \textit{ex-vivo} positronium imaging with the J-PET scanner, as reported in ~\cite{doi:10.1126/sciadv.abh4394} and were re-used in the present work for positronium lifetime measurements with $^{52}$Mn and $^{55}$Co.
-After the previous experiment, the tissues were preserved in a formaldehyde solution and stored till used for experiments.
-Before the current measurements, the tissue samples were removed from formaldehyde and dried.
+After the previous experiment, the tissues were preserved in a formaldehyde solution, and stored till used for experiments.
+Before the current measurements, the tissue samples were removed from formaldehyde, stained with pure Lugol's solution for soft-tissue contrast for 24~hours at 40~$^\circ$C and drained~\cite{kubat2026exvivopositroniumimagingtissues}.
 At the time of measurements involving $^{52}$Mn, the tissue had been stored in the refrigerator for approximately three months, while at the time of measurements using $^{55}$Co the storage time was about five months.
 For the experiments, the adipose tissue and cardiac myxoma samples were placed in 5 mL Eppendorf tubes.
-A 0.2 mL thin-well tube instead PCR tube containing a solution of $^{52}$Mn (or $^{55}$Co) was inserted between the samples to prevent contamination.
+A 0.2 mL thin-wAll tube containing a solution of $^{52}$Mn (or $^{55}$Co) was inserted between the samples to prevent contamination.
 For preparing the CRM samples, the fused silica and polycarbonate plates supplied by AIST were used as received, only the source holder and mounting were prepared in-house for the experiment.
 In each of the CRMs, ten layers of Parafilm with a total thickness of approximately 1.2 mm were stacked.
 A small circular well was created in the center of the Parafilm layers to hold the radioactive source.
 The liquid source was placed in the well and sandwiched between two CRM plates.
 The dimensions of each CRM fused silica plate were $15~~\text{mm} \times 15~~\text{mm} \times 1.5~\text{mm}$.
 In case of polycarbonate each plate was of size $15~\text{mm} \times 15~\text{mm} \times 2~\text{mm}$.
 To ensure the containment of the source in the prepared well and prevent leakage, the entire assembly was securely wrapped with an additional single layer of Parafilm.